 Being able to adjust machine control settings from inside the cab can bolster operator confidence.
 “Operators can set total machine responsiveness to low, moderate or aggressive, or independently set tilt, lift and drive speed, as well as loader arm and drive control to best meet the demands of the job,” says MacIntyre.
 “A creep speed feature allows the operator to set machine speed at a consistent/slow ‘creep’ while independently setting attachment speed via the throttle for optimal use of high-capacity hydraulic attachments.”

-When creating cab designs, Pannone says it is important to understand the environment and application in which a piece of equipment will be used, as well as the user.
+When designing a cab, Pannone says it is important to understand the environment and application in which a piece of equipment will be used, as well as the user.
 “It’s always a balance between function and intuitiveness,” he says because it is never certain what the skill level may be of the equipment operator.

 Operator comfort is a priority